Piracy in the Atlantic World: Women on ships

 Superstitions surrounding women on ships were rampant.
 Being on board a pirate ship demanded "physical strength and stamina".
 Few women were seen as able to do the work to the standard.
 It was widely believed aboard ships that women were detrimental to both work and social order.
 Women were "objects of fantasy", yet they were also seen as cause of poor circumstances, disagreement, and "potential breaches in the male order of seagoing solidarity".

 A rare occurrence in which a woman was persuaded to board a pirate ship comes from the story of Captain Eric Cobham and a prostitute named Maria.
 Even though the ship's articles stated boys and women were not permitted on the ship, Cobham faced no repercussions from the crew when he brought her aboard.
 While on the ship, Maria proved that she was "as callous as the worst of them".
 Maria's actions made Cobham "more nervous than ever," so much so that she effectively scared him from pirating.

-Anne Bonny, after meeting "Calico Jack" Rackham, came aboard his ship and gave him the necessary votes he needed to be elected captain.
-Anne was then elected "second-in-command", but she became the true leader of the ship and even took the captain's residence away from Calico.
-As a leader, Anne designed her attacks with "cunning and fantasy" which allowed her to escape unharmed from possible battles through duplicity and "a good measure of theater."

-Mary Read was less rash and spontaneous than her counterpart, Bonny.
-Read was also admired for "her virtue and sense of justice".
-Both Read and Bonny dressed as women aboard the ship but would change into trousers for battle.
-These women were accepted by the crew due to their management ability, navigational skills, and by their continued perseverance to outperform the rest of the crew.
-Bonny and Read were independently established as fierce, swashbuckling women, and were defined as genuine pirates in every sense.
+Anne Bonny, and Mary Read were two women who served under John Rackham during his brief career in 1720.
+They wore men's jackets, pants, and tied handkerchiefs around their heads.
+After Rackham's capture in October 1720, Bonny and Read were tried and found guilty of piracy.
+Both women pled their bellies in hopes for mercy.
+Read later died in jail around April 1721.
+Bonny was not executed and likely died in December 1733.